Michael Keaton: 2020–present: Continued acclaim and reprising past roles

 In 2020, Keaton appeared in a small role as U.S. Attorney General Ramsey Clark in The Trial of the Chicago 7, a legal drama directed by Aaron Sorkin about seven anti-Vietnam protesters charged with inciting riots in 1968.

 In 2021, Keaton starred as American lawyer Kenneth Feinberg in the Netflix biographical drama film Worth.
 He then starred in the Hulu miniseries Dopesick.
 He won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie and Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his role.
 Keaton cites his performance in 1988's Clean and Sober as an early preparation for Dopesick.
 In 2022, he briefly reprised his role as Vulture in the Sony's Spider-Man Universe (SSU) film Morbius, which released on April 1, 2022.

 In 2023, Keaton reprised his role as Batman/Bruce Wayne, after last playing the role in 1992, in the DC Extended Universe superhero film The Flash.
 He filmed scenes to reprise the character in Batgirl starring Leslie Grace, set for a release on HBO Max, taking some inspiration from the acclaimed DC Animated Universe animated series Batman Beyond with Keaton playing the elder Bruce Wayne as the title character's mentor and remote coordinator in the Batcave, only for the film's release to be cancelled in August 2022.
 Keaton stated that he did not care about that decision because he had made money making the film, though he said he felt badly for the film's directors.
 He also reprised the character in the 2023 film Aquaman and the Lost Kingdom, in an ultimately deleted scene.
 Keaton also starred in and directed the 2023 noir thriller Knox Goes Away.

 In 2024, Keaton reprised his role as Beetlejuice for Beetlejuice Beetlejuice.
 Keaton next starred in Goodrich, a film about a man whose second wife suddenly leaves him, forcing him to take sole care of their nine-year-old twins.
 Directed by Hallie Meyers-Shyer, filming was set to commence in October 2019, but after a delay ultimately began in April 2023.

 On April 16, 2025, it was reported that Keaton would be joining the cast of the Netflix and AGBO adaptation of the Alex North novel The Whisper Man.
+On September 1, 2026, it was announced that Keaton would star alongside actor Morgan Freeman, as well as direct the Western film Road to Ruin.